graeme-winter/pico-signal-generator/doc/DOC.md

 ## Evaluation

-Driving the DAC with a sime wave, and watching the MSB GPIO output (which should therefore be high for half of the cycle) shows that there is some signal attenuation:
+Driving the DAC with a sine wave, and watching the MSB GPIO output (which should therefore be high for half of the cycle) shows that there is some signal attenuation:

 ![Oscilloscope output sine wave](./F0057TEK.png)